TaoHeee/MA678-Midterm-Project/README.md

 # MA678-Midterm-Project

 ## Model Overview
 In this repository, I have fit a multilevel linear model to find how education level affects the total yearly compensation and whether the higher degree we earns, the higher income we will have.
-Variables I considered include stock grant value, years of experience, education level.
+Variables I considered include stock grant value, years of experience, education levels.

 ## Sources
 **Data Source**